News

 GAO’s analysis identified more than 29,000 SSNs that had insurance coverage with APTC for more than 365 days in plan year 2023, suggesting that these social security numbers could be used by multiple Obamacare enrollees.

-“The most frequently used SSN in plan year 2023 was used to receive subsidized insurance coverage for over 26,000 days (over 71 years of coverage) across over 125 insurance policies,” the report said.
+“The most frequently used SSN in plan year 2023 was used to receive subsidized insurance coverage for over 26,000 days (over 71 years of coverage) across over 125 insurance policies,” the report reads.

-“This overuse can occur because of identity theft and synthetic identity fraud, as well as data entry errors,” GAO said.
+“This overuse can occur because of identity theft and synthetic identity fraud, as well as data entry errors,” the agency stated.

 The report also revealed that the SSNs of deceased individuals were being used to get benefits.